XSecurity/XSecurity/checker/README.md

 ### XSecurity (Checkers)

-A security plugin in Xcode with clang analyzer's checkers for iOS application development.
+A security plug-in in Xcode with clang analyzer's checkers for iOS application development.
-This plugin aims to reduce the vulnerability made during development by detecting the vulnerability as it is being created.

-This readme file is mainly for the Checkers for details about the plugin please see the readme file under the main folder.
+This readme is purely for the Checkers for details about the plug-in please see the [README](https://github.com/XSecurity/XSecurity) file under the main folder.

 ##### PREPARATION
 _____________________________

 We included a clang binary with these checkers pre-built in it.
-If you want to just use the checkers right away after cloning this repository you can proceed to [INSTALLATION](#install).
-If you plan to contribute to this project or build it yourself, proceed on the following preparation **before cloning**.
+If you want to just use the checkers right away, clone this repository and proceed to [INSTALLATION](#install).

+NOTE: **Before cloning... this repository**
+If you plan to contribute to this project we highly suggest that you follow [this guide](https://github.com/XSecurity/XSecurity/blob/master/BUILD_CLANG_AND_HELP.md) instead of the following.

+If you just want to build it yourself and don't want reflect your changes proceed with the following preparation.

 We believe that it is better for you to build the original clang first.
 Then, include the checkers from this repository and build clang again.
 In this way you can tell whether your setup is working in the first place or not.